Brownster/yt-to-jellyfin/README.md

 - **Playlist Update Checker**: Automatically queue jobs when your saved playlists get new videos
 - **Scheduled Playlist Checks**: Enable background scanning at a configurable interval to download new videos as soon as they appear
 - **Single Video Downloads**: Individual videos are not tracked in the playlist list
+- **Optional Playlist Tracking**: Choose whether a playlist should be tracked for updates
 - **Proper Metadata**: Generate NFO files that Jellyfin uses to display episode details
 - **Episode Renumbering**: Set custom starting episode numbers for proper sequencing
 - **H.265 Conversion**: Convert videos to H.265 for better compression and playback performance